No Way Out (The Walking Dead): Plot

-Carol searches Morgan's home for "other surprises" and he apologizes for hurting her; Carol, not convinced, responds that she should have killed Morgan.
+Carol searches Morgan's home for "other surprises" and he apologizes for hurting her.
+Not convinced, Carol responds that she should have killed Morgan.
 Carol looks out the window and shoots the Wolf as he passes, and shouts for Denise to run and is shocked when the Wolf, even as he is swarmed and eaten by walkers, echoes Carol's calls for Denise to go and save herself.
 The Wolf later re-animates as a walker and is put down by Morgan, who apologizes as he kills it.

 Denise manages to get to the infirmary where she begins helping Carl.
-Realizing there's nothing left for him to do at the infirmary, Rick goes outside and begins an onslaught against the walkers.
-As soon as Carl is stitched up, Michonne, Heath, Aaron, and Spencer rush outside to join Rick.
-Their actions motivate others of Rick's group and many Alexandrians to join the battle, with Eugene recognizing that this will be a moment in history where everyone would be counted, and Gabriel preaching that God has saved them by making them brave enough to fight.
-Glenn creates a diversion so Enid can get to Maggie on the shaky lookout tower, but is swarmed and saved by the timely arrival of Daryl, Abraham, and Sasha, the latter two shooting assault rifles from atop the fuel truck.
+Realizing there's nothing for him to do at the infirmary, Rick goes outside and begins an onslaught against the walkers.
+Once Carl is stitched up, Michonne, Heath, Aaron, and Spencer rush outside to join Rick.
+Their actions motivate others of Rick's group and many Alexandrians to join the battle, with Eugene recognizing this will be a moment in history where everyone would be counted, and Gabriel preaching that God has saved them by making them brave enough to fight.
+Glenn creates a diversion so Enid can get to Maggie on the shaky lookout tower, but is swarmed and saved by the timely arrival of Daryl, Abraham, and Sasha, the latter two shooting their assault rifles from atop the fuel truck.

 Glenn opens the gate so Maggie and Enid can climb down the fuel truck, and they with Sasha and Abraham cover Daryl who fills a pond with fuel and ignites it with the RPG launcher.
 The enormous pool of fire in the night immediately draws the attention of the walkers.
 This takes pressure off of those fighting just as they were about to be overwhelmed, allowing them to gain the upper hand and continue relentlessly.
-The next morning, the survivors regroup after having killed every last walker.
+The next morning, the survivors regroup after having killed every walker.
 Rick pleads with his unconscious son to pull through, hopeful for the future as the Alexandrians have proven they have what it takes to live, now believing that Deanna's plans could be achieved.
 Carl's fingers close around Rick's hand in seeming response.